zautumnz/sohyun-guestbook/README.md

 This was about half vibe-coded (Claude Sonnet and Opus in Zed).
 It's buggy and insecure and weird.
 That's okay, it only had to last for a couple weeks.

+See 2025-entries for everything submitted, or move those contents to storage/ to serve again.

 It was at <https://sohyun-guestbook.onrender.com>

 Usage: